build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 In this blog, we embarked on a comprehensive journey, starting with the basics of vector embeddings and exploring their vital role in text and image processing.
 We delved into various techniques like the bag-of-words, word2vec, and CNNs, gaining insights into how these methods transform raw data into meaningful vector representations.
 Our exploration extended to the crucial aspects of storing and indexing vector embeddings, and the significant contributions of vector libraries and databases in this realm.

-Further, we learned how to create vector embeddings using tools like Amazon Bedrock with Boto3, as well as the open-source library LangChain.
+Further, we learned how to create vector embeddings using tools like Amazon Bedrock with Boto3, as well as the Open Source Library LangChain.
 This provided us with practical insights into embedding generation and manipulation.

 We also examined various techniques for vector indexing and the use of vector libraries as storage solutions for our embeddings.
-With these foundational concepts in place, we're now ready to dive into Part two of this blog series.
+With these foundational concepts in place, we're now ready to dive into part two of this blog series.
 Here, we'll focus on leveraging different AWS services for storing vector embeddings.
-This will include an in-depth look at how these services synergize with Large Language Models (LLMs) to enhance AI and machine learning applications.
+This will include an in-depth look at how these services synergize with LLMs to enhance AI and machine learning applications.

 For those eager to deepen their understanding and apply these concepts, I recommend visiting this [GitHub page](https://github.com/build-on-aws/llm-rag-vectordb-python).
 It offers a wealth of resources, including sample applications and tutorials, demonstrating the capabilities of Amazon Bedrock with Python.
 These resources are designed to guide you through integrating Bedrock with databases, employing RAG techniques, and experimenting with LangChain and Streamlit for practical, hands-on experience.